 Dana Pournaras, MD, is medical director of The Advanced Wound Center and a wound care specialist.
 She is trained in wound care and hyperbaric medicine.

-Dr. Pournaras joined the Grand Strand Regional medical staff in 2012.
+Dr. Pournaras joined the Grand Strand Medical Center medical staff in 2012.
 She attended medical school at the University of Debrecen Medical and Health Science Center, Debrecen, Hungary, and completed her residency at SUNY Downstate at Long Island College Hospital, Brooklyn, NY, in internal medicine.